facebookarchive/xctool/README.md

 the `-only`.
 And, you can change which SDK they're run against with the `-test-sdk`.

+Optionally you can specify `-testTimeout` when running tests.
+When an individual test hits this timeout, it is considered a failure rather than waiting indefinitely.
+This can prevent your test run from deadlocking forever due to misbehaving tests.

 By default application tests will wait at most 30 seconds for the simulator to launch.
 If you need to change this timeout, use the `-launch-timeout` option.